 There are a number of emerging trends that are likely to benefit the handloom industry.
 The growing demand for sustainable and ethically-sourced products, increased access to markets, and emerging trends in fashion are some of the factors that will influence the future of the industry.

-Consumers are increasingly aware of the importance of sustainable and ethically-sourced products.
+- Growing Demand for Sustainable and Ethically Sourced Products: Consumers are increasingly aware of the importance of sustainable and ethically sourced products.
 Therefore, handloom products are seen as a sustainable and ethical alternative to mass-produced textiles.
 This is likely to boost demand for handloom products in the future, both domestically and internationally.

 The Handloom industry is well-positioned to capitalise on the growing demand for sustainable and ethically-sourced products, as well as the government’s support and increasing access to markets.